zig-community/Zig-Showdown/game-design/vision.md

 On the road to the final game, all components should be written and Zig and create a nice starting point and set of libraries for other programmers to create game in Zig.

-Multiple rendering backends are there to exercise the windowing library and pave a way for Zig to support Vulkan, OpenGl and other rendering technologies.
+Multiple rendering backends are there to exercise the windowing library and pave a way for Zig to support Vulkan, OpenGl, Metal, DX12 and other rendering technologies.

 The rendering of the game is not meant to be AAA quality, but should have some basic features depending on each backend:
 - OpenGL, Vulkan: At least provide a single global shadow map for the sun, and a mirroring surface for water levels